0x7061/macbookpro2015-omarchy-keyboard-fix/README.md

 sudo journalctl -b -o short-iso --no-pager | grep -iE "hibernation entry|hibernation exit" | tail -2
 ```

 A resumed system keeps the *same boot ID* and its log is the memory snapshot taken **before** the image was written, so `journalctl -b -1` is empty and you will not see "Image saving" or "Image restored" lines.
-Success is: a wall-clock gap of tens of seconds between `hibernation entry` and `hibernation exit` while monotonic time barely moves, followed by `modeswitch done` and `brcmfmac` re-registering (the sleep hook's `post` phase).
+Success is: a wall-clock gap of tens of seconds between `hibernation entry` and `hibernation exit` while monotonic time barely moves, followed by `modeswitch done` (the sleep hook's `post` phase) and, a second or two later, `brcmfmac` re-registering (the detached `applespi-wifi-resume` unit).
 An abort shows a ~1 s gap and an error between the two lines.

 ### 7.4 Optional: suspend-then-hibernate on lid close